shree-shubham/hh-analysis/README.md

 This repository generates TSV and a simple analysis of the GitHub user data from [HackathonHackers/hh-personal-sites](https://github.com/HackathonHackers/hh-personal-sites).
+Add your data there to be included in this repo, and file an issue or email me to be excluded from this repo.

 The README is parsed with Python and the coordinates for the map are obtained by searching for a user's GitHub location string